-The State of the general economy can help or hinder a business’ prospects and therefore has a direct impact on the value of a business.
+The state of the general economy can help or hinder a business’ prospects and therefore has a direct impact on the value of a business.
 The economic recovery following the recession of 2007-2009 continues, but modestly.
-Following the June 18-19, 2013, meeting of the Federal Open Market Committee (the “Committee”) of the Federal Reserve, the Committee issued a statement that economic activity appears to have returned to moderate growth in the first quarter of 2013.
-Household spending and business fixed investment have advanced and the housing market has strengthened, although the unemployment rate remains elevated and fiscal policy has become more restrictive.
+Following the June 17-18, 2014, meeting of the Federal Open Market Committee (the “Committee”) of the Federal Reserve, the Committee issued a statement that economic activity appears to have rebounded from the decline earlier in the year.
+The housing sector recovery remains subdued despite the increase in household spending and business fixed investment.
+Labor market conditions have shown improvement; the unemployment rate dropped to 6.3 percent in April and remained at that level for May, ending at 6.1 percent in June.

 Gross Domestic Product

-The U.S. Bureau of Economic Analysis (BEA) estimates that real gross domestic product (GDP) — increased at an annual rate of 1.8 percent in the first quarter of 2013.
+The U.S. Bureau of Economic Analysis (BEA) estimates that real gross domestic product (GDP) — the output of goods and services produced by labor and property located in the United States — decreased at an annual rate of 2.9 percent in the first quarter of 2014.
+Many economists believe this contraction was due to an unusually cold winter and expect the economy has returned to growth in the second quarter.
 Quarterly GDP data for the preceding ten years is shown in the following figure.

 QUARTERLY U.S. GDP GROWTH